Updated: Jun 19

 Paint and paint pots - you can recycle old paint and paint containers at Resene and Dulux shops.

 Batteries - Most batteries are actually around 98% recyclable!
-There are plenty of places to recycle batteries, but most of them charge (check out EcoMatters, E-Cycle, Computer Recycling, Upcycle or your local council.)
-I have found a place on Dominion Road in Auckland that takes them for free: Able Batteries.
+You can now recycle batteries for free at all Bunnings Stores around NZ!
+Otherwise, there are plenty of places to recycle batteries, but most of them charge (check out EcoMatters, E-Cycle, Computer Recycling, Upcycle or your local council.)
 If you know of any others, please let me know.
 Approximate cost for those that do charge: Alkaline batteries (AAA, AA, 9V) $3/kg.
 Non-alkaline batteries (button, rechargeable, Lithium, Ni - Mh, phone) $5.50/kg

 Coffee pods - L'affare, L'ore, Maccona, illy, Jed's and Nescafe coffee pods can all be recycled through Terracycle.
 Find your closest drop off point for these here.